 Masterplan available to view

 The project team has finalised its preferred development option from the shortlist based on the investigation work, including feedback from residents and key stakeholders.
-We're seeking feedback through to the end of July this year.

 All documents presented at the residents forums on 16 and 17 June are available to view below.